Skip to content

 Applications to this course can be made through our NTU Applicant Portal.

-Candidates are not required to attend an interview for this course.
+Candidates are not required to attend an interview for this course, but for non-standard qualifications an informal discussion may be required.

 Application deadline

-Applications for the part-time course can be submitted up until the start of the course in October.
+Applications submitted up to five weeks before the start of the course in September.
 Places are subject to availability, therefore we would advise early application.

 Information for your employer